Compressible Gravity-Capillary Water Waves with Vorticity: Local Well-Posedness, Incompressible and Zero-Surface-Tension Limits: Improved incompressible limit for well-prepared initial data

 \subsubsection{Uniform estimates for $\EE(t)$ and the incompressible limit}

-So far, we already obtain the following energy inequalities. \begin{enumerate} \item The terms involving less than 2 time derivatives in $\EE_4(t)$: These two inequalities are proved in the same way as in Section \ref{sect uniformkk}. \item The terms involving 3 and 4 time derivatives in $\EE_4(t)$: which is obtained by following the same strategy as in Section \ref{sect uniformkk} and the analysis of commutator in Section \ref{sect E5-2}. \item Control of $E_5(t)$:
+So far, we have obtained the following energy inequalities. \begin{enumerate} \item The terms involving less than 2 time derivatives in $\EE_4(t)$: These two inequalities are proved in the same way as in Section \ref{sect uniformkk}. \item The terms involving 3 and 4 time derivatives in $\EE_4(t)$: which is obtained by following the same strategy as in Section \ref{sect uniformkk} and the analysis of commutator in Section \ref{sect E5-2}. \item Control of $E_5(t)$:

 \item Control of $\|v_{tt}\|_2^2$ in $\EE_4(t)$ via paradifferential calculus: